cybertraining-dsc/fa20-523-307/project/project.md

 * Data cleaning and extraction.
 * New data will be updated to keep up with the current time.

+## Data Cleaning and Aggregation

+The first step is to clean the twitter and market data.
+Twitter's data is clean but in order to conduct the analysis needed, some of the columns need to be cleaned further.
+See the Data Cleaning section to see how this was accomplished.

+## Preliminary Analysis and EDA

+Currently being conducted.

 ## Outline of plan

 In the next seven weeks, these are the tasks that need to be accomplished.